rahula00/FeedbackWebApp/README.md

 ## Challenges
 Learning how to use Django

+Learning Unix commands and working on a Linux VM for the first time

 Building a REST API using Django and integrating this API with Vue.js

 Deploying using Apache and mod_wsgi for the first time